lewdawso/chip8/README.md

 # chip8
-My attempt at emulating the CHIP-8 interpreted programming (written in c++).
+My attempt at emulating the CHIP-8 interpreted programming language/VM (written in c++).
+Seems to be the simplest emulator to start with.

 Good resources: